 Please remember, stopping or reducing your payments to your pension plan may reduce the amount you get back from your pension.

-What happens to my savings if I die before I retire?
+What happens to my savings if I die before flexibly accessing my savings?

 When can I take my benefits?